Notice period of non executive is one month, and for executives its three months

 Suresh Rathi

-Standing orders are applicable in case the organisation does not have own standing order.
+Standing orders are applicable in case the organization does not have its own standing order.
+The organization's standing orders have to have approval from the lab department.
+Kindly check.

 sreepss

-thank you very much for the replay sir.
+Thank you very much for the reply, sir.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute